voucherifyio/sdk-python-openapi-based/docs/PublicationsApi.md

 # configuration.api_key_prefix['X-App-Token-1'] = 'Bearer'

 # Enter a context with an instance of the API client
-with openapi_client.ApiClient(configuration) as api_client:
+with voucherify_client.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = openapi_client.PublicationsApi(api_client)
+    api_instance = voucherify_client.PublicationsApi(api_client)
     limit = 56 # int | A limit on the number of objects to be returned.
-Limit can range between 1 and 100 items. (optional) page = 56 # int | Which page of results to return. (optional) order = openapi_client.ParameterOrderListPublications() # ParameterOrderListPublications | Sorts the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order. (optional) campaign = 'campaign_example' # str | Filters by a given campaign name. (optional) customer = 'customer_example' # str | Filters by a unique customer ID. (optional) voucher = 'voucher_example' # str | Filters by a given voucher code. (optional) result = openapi_client.ParameterResultListPublications() # ParameterResultListPublications | Filters by a publication result. (optional) voucher_type = openapi_client.ParameterVoucherTypeListPublications() # ParameterVoucherTypeListPublications | Filters by a voucher type. (optional) is_referral_code = True # bool | This filter works only for the `true` option.
+Limit can range between 1 and 100 items. (optional) page = 56 # int | Which page of results to return. (optional) order = voucherify_client.ParameterOrderListPublications() # ParameterOrderListPublications | Sorts the results using one of the filtering options, where the dash `-` preceding a sorting option means sorting in a descending order. (optional) campaign = 'campaign_example' # str | Filters by a given campaign name. (optional) customer = 'customer_example' # str | Filters by a unique customer ID. (optional) voucher = 'voucher_example' # str | Filters by a given voucher code. (optional) result = voucherify_client.ParameterResultListPublications() # ParameterResultListPublications | Filters by a publication result. (optional) voucher_type = voucherify_client.ParameterVoucherTypeListPublications() # ParameterVoucherTypeListPublications | Filters by a voucher type. (optional) is_referral_code = True # bool | This filter works only for the `true` option.
 If set to `true`, the query returns only publications of codes from referral campaigns.  (optional) filters = 'filters_example' # str | Allows for combining the filters mentioned in the endpoint description. (optional) source_id = 'source_id_example' # str | Using this endpoint with a particular publication `source_id`, which was sent with the original request to create a publication, returns in the response, exactly the same code published initially because the code was assigned to the given publication.
 As a result, you can use this endpoint as a reference and return a code that was assigned in a publication by using a particular `source_id`. (optional)